pnp/sp-dev-fx-webparts/samples/react-personal-greeting/README.md

   * `gulp build`
   * `gulp bundle --ship`
   * `gulp package-solution --ship`
-* add the webpart to your tenant app store
+* add the web part to your tenant app store
-* add the app to a SharePoint site and then add the webpart to the page
+* add the app to a SharePoint site and then add the web part to the page

 ## Features